SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

                 content:
                   -
                     type: text
-                    text: 'We provide opportunities that are considerate of varying intellectual, physical, and financial capacities and levels of college readiness'
+                    text: 'We provide opportunities that are considerate of varying intellectual, physical, and financial capacities.'
             right_content:
               -
                 type: heading